hidvicaesar/chatter-bots_v1.0/README.md

 - 🎨 **Modern Interface** — Clean and responsive chat experience.
 - 💬 **Interactive Chat** — Designed for smooth, real-time conversations.
 - 🔧 **Customizable** — Easy to modify and extend with your own features.
-- 🔐 **Environment-Based Configuration** — API credentials are kept safely outside the source code.
+- 🔐 **Environment-Based Configuration** — API credentials are kept safely outside the source code..

 ---